-Horror films about dolls have both amazed and terrified audiences throughout the decades.
-Chucky, the evil doll from the classic horror film Child’s Play, is one of the most iconic horror villains.
-This franchise is huge as fans all over the world love to hate that evil and maniacal doll.
-Additionally, there are a few other horror films that feature a haunted doll; The Conjuring (2013), Annabelle (2014), and later this year, Annabelle 2.
+Horror films featuring haunted dolls have both amazed and terrified audiences throughout the decades.
+Chucky, the evil doll from the classic horror film Child’s Play, is an iconic horror villain.
+Additionally, there are a few other horror films that feature haunted dolls; The Conjuring (2013), Annabelle (2014), and later this year, Annabelle 2.

 The idea that a doll can come to life and kill someone is pretty creepy when you really think about it.
-What’s even more disturbing, however, is that real dolls were the inspiration behind these films.
+What’s even more disturbing, however, is that real dolls inspired these film characters.

 Robert the Doll

 The most famous of all these haunted dolls is Robert the Doll.
-The toy has terrified people for over 100 years and was the inspiration for the iconic horror film character, Chucky.
-However, unlike Chucky, Robert resembles an early 20th-century American sailor and has become tattered throughout the years.
+This toy has terrified people for over 100 years and was the inspiration behind the horror film character, Chucky.
+However, unlike Chucky, Robert resembles an early 20th-century American sailor.

-Servants began hearing two voices coming from Otto’s room.
-They assumed that the second voice was coming from the child.
-This, however, wasn’t the case.
+After some time, family servants began hearing two voices coming from Otto’s room.
+They assumed that the second voice was coming from the child, but this wasn’t the case.

-The Conjuring (2013) and its sequel Annabelle (2014) are recent horror films that are also based off a real doll.
-Annabelle’s story is depicted in The Conjuring both at the beginning of the film and throughout it.
-However, like Childs Play, the real doll doesn’t resemble the one featured in the films.
+The Conjuring (2013) and its sequel Annabelle (2014) are horror films also inspired by a real doll.
+Annabelle’s story is depicted in The Conjuring at the beginning and throughout the film.
+However, the real doll doesn’t resemble the one featured in the films.
 She looks like any other Raggedy Anne doll…but doesn’t act like one.

 Annabelle continued to move on her own and Lou began to have nightmares.
 In his nightmares, Annabelle would crawl up his leg and try to strangle him.
-Then one night, when Lou and Angie were planning a road trip, they heard a noise coming from Donna’s room.
+Then, one night when Lou and Angie were planning a road trip, they heard a noise coming from Donna’s room.
 Lou went to check it out only to discover that the room was empty.
-After noticing Annabelle on the floor, he got the strange feeling that someone was behind him, but when he turned around, nothing was there.
-It was at this moment, that deep cuts resembling claw marks appeared on Lou’s chest.
+He then noticed Annabelle on the floor.
+He also got the strange feeling that someone was behind him, but when he turned around, nothing was there.
+It was at this moment, that something attacked Lou.
 He doubled over in pain, bleeding on the floor.
-These seven claw marks healed in just two days.
+Seven claw marks appeared on his back and healed in just two days.

 The girls reached out for a second opinion.
-They contacted a priest who reached out to Ed and Lorraine Warren, who were well-known paranormal investigators at the time.
+They contacted a priest who reached out to Ed and Lorraine Warren (well-known paranormal investigators at the time).
 The Warrens discovered that Annabelle tricked the girls.
 The doll wasn’t possessed by a ghost, but by a demon who wanted to take possession of Donna’s soul.
 Donna immediately wanted to get rid of the doll, so the Warren’s took it to investigate further.

 Currently, Annabelle is on display at the Warren Occult Museum in Moodus, Connecticut.
-The Warrens placed her in a glass case that they doused in holy water, and she has remained there ever since.
+The Warrens placed her in a glass case, doused in holy water, and she has remained there ever since.

 Horror Films About These Haunted Dolls

-The film centers around a doll maker and his wife, who open their home to a nun and several orphans.
+The film begins with a doll maker and his wife who open their home to a nun and several orphans.
 The doll maker’s creation, Annabelle, begins tormenting the young girls shortly after they move in.

-To prepare for Annabelle 2, watch the horror films that are based on these haunted dolls.
-They’re extra terrifying as they aren’t based on your traditional ghost story.
-However, in real life, the lesson here is if a doll ever asks you to play with it, just say no.
+To prepare for Annabelle 2, watch the horror films based on these haunted dolls and remember, if a doll ever asks you to play with it, just say no.